X4X5/papermariodeluxe/README.md

 Q: Will this mod just be another hard mode mod?

 A: No. This mod is meant to be enjoyed, but it's also not meant to be a walk in the park.
-There will be a challenge to a degree, but don't expect it to be another MQ or DSE lol
+There will be a challenge to a degree, but you can expect that after the main game.
+Post game will kick up the difficulty a bit, but not to a MQ or DSE degree.